spacetab-io/configuration-php/README.md

 ## CLI utility

 Also, you can install simple small cli-utility to dump total results of merged config.
-It possible with multiple ways:
+It is possible with multiple ways:

 1) Install to `/usr/local/bin` as global binary